Mikejo5000/vsts-docs-pr/docs/work/customize/reference/define-default-copy-value-field.md

 ---
-title: Define default value or copy a value | VSTS & TFS
+title: Define default value or copy a value | Azure Codex & TFS
 description: Syntax and usage for the COPY, DEFAULT, and SERVERDEFAULT elements
 ms.prod: devops
 ms.technology: devops-agile